AlexZeDim/battlenet-api-wrapper/README.md

 # Warning!
 This fork is already deprecated.
-If you want to use alternative library to access Blizzard Battle.net API, try Lukem's [BlizzAPI](https://github.com/lukemnet/blizzapi)
+If you are looking for a library to access Blizzard Battle.net API, try Lukem's [BlizzAPI](https://github.com/lukemnet/blizzapi)

 ## Battle.net API Wrapper